JoeySalt/JoeySalt/README.md

 ## 🎧 When I’m Not Coding

 I’m probably:
-- Replaying *Twilight Princess* for the 10th time
+- Replaying *Any Zelda game* for the 100th time
 - Watching *Anime* or *Cartoons*
 - Listening to **Kanye West**, **JPEGMAFIA** or **Jazz/Zelda** soundtracks if i got to focus 😉
 - Overthinking life like it’s a side quest